The Québec maritime Blog

 3. Discover unusual marine species from the St. Lawrence

 The St. Lawrence Estuary is home to many animal and plant species that are relatively unknown.
-In Sainte-Anne-des-Monts, visit Exploramer, where you can learn more about life in the St. Lawrence.
-Handle rock crabs, starfish and sea urchins in the touch pools and learn many of the secrets of Québec’s underwater world from the centre’s exhibitions or during sea activities.
+In Sainte-Anne-des-Monts, visit Exploramer, a science museum where you can learn more about life in the St. Lawrence.
+Handle rock crabs, starfish and sea urchins in the touch pools and learn many of the secrets of Québec’s underwater world from the exhibitions or during sea activities.
 Did you know that many of these marine species are edible?
 Try them during the “Dare to Taste” activity, which features products certified by Smarter Seafood, a program that promotes sustainable development and the protection of biodiversity.
 This tasty activity is good for the environment!

 4. Explore the Chic-Choc Mountains

-5. Observe wildlife in its natural habitat
+5. Observe wildlife species in their natural habitats

 Author Anne-Josée Pineau